 Not that I’ve ever done that….

 The two cities I have lived in with a toddler have both had fantastic libraries.
 Both Chicago and Atlanta offer multiple libraries that were close enough to walk to and offer wonderful summer programs which include everything from arts and crafts, movies, puppet shows, magic shows, story time, and much more.
 Many also offer free passes to local attractions like zoos or museums.
 If you’re anything like me, free passes are the only way you’ll ever go to these types of places.
 [Not necessarily because of lack of desire, but rather lack of resources.]

 So check out your local library.
-They almost always have special programs for the summer time!
+They almost always have summer activities for toddlers!